EleniDanessis/emojiFighter/README.md

 This project was made for educational purposes but could be applied as a simple component of a game - choose your character, for example.

+When I was teaching, I remember using 'this or that' pictures as good icebreakers and/or conversation starters.
+They can also be used for workouts (e.g. either do sit ups or push ups).
+As you can see, there are lots of applications.

 It's totally a throwback to the 90s, I know!

 ## This is what the landing page looks like